Classical Studies B.A. (G.L.A.S.)

 As a Global Language Area Studies major with a concentration in Classical Studies (or Classics), you will learn about the languages and civilizations of ancient Greece and Rome.
 Why should I study that, you ask?
 Good question.
 The simple answer is, because everything that’s happening here and now traces back to what happened there, and then.

 Modern ideas about everything—from politics to society, to law, to art, to athletics—come from the ancient Greeks and Romans.
 As a Classics major you will not only study the origins of contemporary society and culture, you will also learn Latin or Greek (or both), which will expand your English vocabulary and improve your grammar skills.

 We’re a small, close-knit group of about 20-30 majors, with accessible faculty who will give you personal, individual attention.
 And we invite you to join our URI Classics Society, which organizes museum trips, movie outings, and other social events.

-Classics is inherently cross-disciplinary, and at URI you’ll have the opportunity to pair it with a wide range of other degree options including art history, philosophy, anthropology, and more.
-You’ll also have exciting opportunities to deepen your understanding of languages and cultures with study abroad in Greece or Rome.
+Classics is inherently cross-disciplinary, and at URI you’ll have the opportunity to pair it with a range of other degree options including art history, philosophy, anthropology, among others.
+You’ll also have opportunities to deepen your understanding of languages and cultures with study abroad in Greece or Rome.

 Studying Classics increases your capacity to think and express yourself clearly, to think critically and analyze, and to be precise, so a Classics degree is highly regarded by employers and professional programs.
-You’ll have a wide range of career options, but here are a few examples of careers being pursued by our recent graduates:
+You’ll have a range of career options, but here are some examples of careers pursued by our recent graduates:

 - Creative Writing